Chewhern/PKDSA/README.md

 # Important notice
 Since there're 3 applications here, there's client(2 applications type) and server application.
 The server application was hosted on a **pure unmanaged Ubuntu VPS**.
+**All of the components here are from open source with exceptions of IDE such as Visual Studio.**

 # IP Address(temporary)